 Anxiety is closely connected with fear and worry that is out of proportion for daily triggers.
-A lot of people who suffer from an anxiety disorder will frequently be quick-tempered, but the connection between anxiety and anger is often overlooked or neglected.
+Many people who suffer from an anxiety disorder will frequently be quick-tempered, but the connection between anxiety and anger is often overlooked or neglected.

-Anxiety is often linked to an over-activation from a stressful place or a harmful stimulus, combined with the supposed inability to cope with that certain stimulus.
+Anxiety is often linked to an over-activation from a stressful place or a harmful stimulus, combined with the supposed inability to cope with certain stimuli.
 On the other hand, anger is frequently linked to frustration.
 Frequently, when anxiety is left unrecognized and unexpressed, it could potentially lead to frustration, which, in turn, leads to anger.
-When anxiety becomes anger, it is because a person who shows anger will have an existing fear about something that happened in his life.
+When anxiety becomes anger, a person who shows anger will have an existing fear about something that happened in his life.

-When people are afraid or apprehensive about something, they usually opt to get angry, unintentionally, as a means to feel as if they are in control of the situation and their anxiety as well.
+When people are afraid or apprehensive about something, they usually opt to get angry, unintentionally, to feel as if they control the situation and their anxiety.

 Anxiety not only manifests as shortness of breath, a pounding heart, racing thoughts, and clammy hands, but anxiety could also manifest in more delicate ways like frustration or anger.
 People who have undiagnosed anxiety may soon lash out in anger, feeling more frustrated over daily occurrences that typically do not deserve an emotional response.

 A perfect example of this is road rage.
-Crowds and traffic jams are frequent triggers of anxiety, which could result in getting mad at people while driving in the street.
+Crowds and traffic jams are frequent triggers of anxiety, resulting in people getting mad while driving in the street.
 Perhaps they woke up in a bad mood, they’re stressed thinking about their upcoming deadline, or they’re going to be so late for an important meeting.
 Being stuck in the middle of a chaotic street only adds fuel to their flame.

 Consequently, these individuals become enraged at other vehicles when, in truth, they are simply anxious about the stressful situation and other personal problems that they‘re going through in their life.